Dr Bron Reichardt Chu

 About Me

 I enjoy travelling and going on adventures with my husband.
 We've travelled together to New Zealand, Vietnam, Thailand and through parts of South America.
+Now that we're based in the UK, we're exploring the UK and Europe.
 And there's always more to see in my home country Australia!
-Some other things I enjoy doing are reading books, ice skating, singing, hiking, and doing sudokus.

 Contact Me